is2you2/pjcone_basic_guide/README.md

 ## The main technologies supported by the current version
 - You can easily manage To-do.
 - After building a Nakama server, you can chat and send and receive files with other people.
 (Godot-3.5.2-stable *.pck files can be viewed)
-- You can chat with random people connected to the community server.
+- You can chat with random people connected to the assistant server.
 - You can share the prepared environment to others using a QR code.

 ## Confirmed errors and unprepared features that users should be aware of in this version